josuneha/JDBC/Steps.md

 ## Step 7: Process the result (if it is a SELECT query)

-Remember you have to use next() function to point the cursor to the first row.
+Remember you have to use the next() function to point the cursor to the first row.

 ```
 while (rs.next()) {